 - You reach out to us through our online form, LiveChat, or phone call.

-- We ask a few questions so we understand your insurance situation and can help you get the coverage you need.
+- We ask a few questions, so we understand your insurance situation and can help you get the coverage you require.

 - We’ll get you some quotes for renters’ insurance.

 - We’ll go over the quote with you and answer any questions you have.